-SMITH BRAIN TRUST -- Binge-watching television — taking in a season or more of “Mad Men," "Silicon Valley" or "Scandal" in a couple of days — has become a much-discussed new pastime, made tempting by streaming services such as Netflix, Hulu and Amazon.
+Binge watching television — taking in a season of “Mad Men” or “Silicon Valley” in a day or two — has become a new pastime, made tempting by streaming services such as Netflix, Hulu and Amazon.

 Content providers often seem to cater to bingers, as when Netflix uploads an entire season of “House of Cards” all at once.
 But the rise of binge watching poses risks for streaming services, according to new research by Wendy W. Moe, marketing professor at Smith.

 “From a business perspective, binge watching is not necessarily behavior that content-providers want to encourage,” Moe says.

 For one thing, binge watchers are less likely than bingers to engage with advertisements, a tendency that, if it became widespread, could undermine the business model of some streaming services.

 In a working paper, Moe and a co-author from Emory University examined the behavior of 10,067 registered Hulu viewers from late February 2009 through June 2009.
 The dataset included 11,757 viewing sessions, with 3.87 episodes viewed per session.
 A quarter of people in the sample watched a daunting 10 or more episodes at a time.